Antari-yan/Introduction-Container/README.md

 > This makes the API properly available in the container and accessible when connected to the host or to other container.

 > [!IMPORTANT]
-> When building images containing code, be careful what bas eimage is used.
+> When building images containing code, be careful what base image is used.
 > Images like `alpine` for example use a different `c-compiler` than e.g. `debian`.
 > This can also be true for different compiler or packages.